 More regularly we see just tingling in arms and hands, and legs, but weakness occurs too if the motor nerve is injured.

 If you live in a city of 100 000 people, then 1 or 2 persons will this year get Guillaine-Barre syndrome; about 5 000 total cases in the USA in a twelve month period.
-Fairly rare I think you will agree, so don't start assuming that the tingling in your arms and hands that you are experiencing is caused by GBS!
-It's a quite rare neurological disease.
+That is fairly rare I think you will agree, so do not start assuming that the tingling in your arms and hands that you are experiencing is caused by GBS.
+It is a quite rare neurological disease.

 According to the Centre for Disease Control (CDC): What happened in 1976 with GBS and the swine flu vaccine?

 In 1976 there was a small increased risk of GBS following vaccination with an influenza vaccine made to protect against a swine flu virus.
 The increased risk was approximately 1 additional case of GBS per 100,000 people who got the swine flu vaccine.
 The Institute of Medicine (IOM) conducted a thorough scientific review of this issue in 2003 and concluded that people who received the 1976 swine influenza vaccine had an increased risk for developing GBS.
 Scientists have multiple theories on why this increased risk may have occurred, but the exact reason for this association remains unknown.